 President Lukashenko is expected to remain torn between foreign-policy successes and a faltering domestic economy.
 Specifically, Belarus seeks to maximize its relatively limited assets by bargaining between the EU and Russia for a better position.
 However, the devaluation of the national currency along with high inflation rates and the lack of structural reforms will continue to put a strain on the local population.

 As long as the government is able to pay public sector wages, Belarusian society is expected to remain docile with the economic crisis unlikely to lead to any major unrest or political instability.
 In addition, given Minsk’s current attempts to reach out to the EU, Moscow is likely to continue to subsidize the local economy in a bid to avoid losing its partner and buffer.

 As such, while the economic health of the country is far from reassuring, President Lukashenko may weather the storm by relying on current regional geopolitical tensions which are pushing the EU and Russia to strive to avoid the breakdown of Belarus’ economy.

-This article originally appeared at Global Risk Insights, February 18, 2016.
+This story originally appeared at Global Risk Insights, February 18, 2016.